AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration

 Note that in our simplified setting, we defined the role of the output agent also to filter out queries asked by one user on behalf of another user.
 In practice, it makes sense to introduce an intermediate agent, say a Compliance Agent, who is tasked with (a) logging all requests, (b) filtering requests, and (c) any additional role-based redaction.
 This is shown in Figure~\ref{fig:extension-4}.
 The goal of this compliance agent is simply to identify whether the query received by the agent concerns scenarios where compliance with privacy regulations may be relevant.
 The agent's role is not to provide legal analysis or regulation-relevant commentary.
 This pertains to the role's specific description as well.

-The process flow is similar to previous instances with the following notable changes: \begin{itemize} \item The output agent does not have access to the tool no\_output as it is now under the purview of the compliance agent. \item The compliance agent possesses a key pair, which is forwarded to the Computing Agent.
-Instead of encrypting the result of the computation to a human agent, the computing agent encrypts it to the Compliance Agent. \item The Compliance Agent now decrypts and calls the tool ``forward'' to encrypt the result to the human agent. \end{itemize} \paragraph{Experimental Setup.} We introduce an additional agent, dubbed ``Compliance Agent''.
+The process flow is similar to previous instances with the following notable changes: \begin{itemize} \item The output agent does not have access to the tool no\_output as it is now under the purview of the compliance agent. \item The compliance agent possesses a key pair, which is forwarded to the Computing Agent, through a second wrapper.
+This setting could involve multiple policies - one empowering the compliance agent to decrypt while one only allowing the human agent to decrypt.
+We create two wrappers - one between every pair of communicating agents. \item The Compliance Agent now decrypts and calls the tool ``forward'' to activate the wrapper. \end{itemize} \paragraph{Experimental Setup.} We introduce an additional agent, dubbed ``Compliance Agent''.
 The output agent communicates with the Compliance Agent, who in turn communicates with the Computation Agent.